stellarsquall/terraform-sample/terraform-getting-started.md

 Terraform is the most popular language for defining and provisioning Infrastructure as Code (IaC).

+In this guide you will learn how to get started writing and deploying Terraform configurations.

+## Prerequisites

+## Install Terraform

 Visit [Terraform.io](https://www.terraform.io/downloads.html) to download the application executable file for your platform, machine or environment on which you like to run code and do development.

 After Terraform is installed you can define and create some infrastructure.

+## Define the Terraform Module

 Most users find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.